hamiltop/rethinkdb-elixir/README.md

 If you were expecting `Exrethinkdb` you are in the right place.
 We decided to change the name to just `RethinkDB` and the repo to `rethinkdb-elixir`.
 Sorry if it has caused confusion.
 Better now in the early stages than later!

 ###Recent changes
-While udner heavy development, I'll start the readme with recent breaking changes.
+While under heavy development, I'll start the readme with recent breaking changes.

 * All query functions are under a single module.
 They were separate, but that caused confusion.